Supply Chain in Society

 The Group shall ensure a healthy work environment free from harassment or discrimination on the basis of race, creed, ethnicity, gender, religion, nationality, language, physical characteristics, property, or place of origin.
 In particular, the company will not tolerate sexual harassment or acts using one's authority as a shield (power harassment).

-To create an environment where harassment does not occur, we conduct harassment training and make every effort to prevent harassment.
+To create an environment where harassment does not occur, we conduct harassment training and strive to prevent harassment.

 As part of its growth strategy, the JES Group is promoting overseas business, particularly in the ASEAN region.
 We have consolidated subsidiaries in Indonesia, Vietnam, Malaysia, Hong Kong, and India, and we ensure a healthy work environment that values respect for human rights.
 Special attention is given to managing gender, children, the elderly, indigenous peoples, immigrants, ethnic minorities, and other vulnerable individuals and groups in society because of the high risk they pose to human rights.

-The JES Group believes that the recruitment and development of human resources with diverse values and abilities is extremely important for sustainable growth and development, and places particular emphasis on the following initiatives.
+The JES Group believes that the recruitment and development of human resources with diverse values and abilities is extremely important for sustainable growth and development for the Group, and places particular emphasis on the following initiatives.

 The JES Group is strengthening its recruitment of human resources, particularly technical personnel, to increase the number of maintenance contracts and expand its market share in Japan.
-We have long been striving for a balance between new graduates and mid-career hires, and as of March 31, 2024, we had 1,868 employees, an increase of 102 from March 31, 2023.
+We have been maintaining balance between new graduates and mid-career hires, and as of March 31, 2025, we had 2,028 employees, an increase of 160 from March 31, 2024.

-The JES Group contributes to job creation in rural areas by establishing sales offices and other facilities in each area of Japan and conducting recruitment activities.
-For example, we have established an environment where employees who were born in a rural area and work in Tokyo can work in the area where they were born.
+The JES Group contributes to job creation in rural areas by establishing offices and other facilities in each area of Japan and conducting recruitment activities.
+For example, we have established an environment where employees who were born in a rural area and work in Tokyo can go back to the area where they were born.

 A personnel system that allows employees to work with peace of mind for a long time is important for a company to continue to develop and grow sustainably.
-JESHD and its operating companies have designed their personnel systems around stable promotions and pay raises, giving back to those who have achieved results, and support for child-rearing generations.
-We are committed to making necessary revisions and adaptations based on changing times and social trends.
+The JES Group have designed the personnel systems to support stable promotions and pay raises, giving back to those who have achieved results, and support for child-rearing generations.
+We are committed to making necessary revisions and adaptations as two shifts and social trends changes.

 Stable Promotion and Salary Increase